Lenethia/Lex-Retail-Stores-Security-Architecture/README.md

 - No encryption or backup system

 Employee Devices:
-- 10 shared laptops (Windows/macOS) used in shifts
+- 10 shared laptops (Windows) used in shifts
 - No endpoint protection, patching, or device management (MDM)

 Vendor Access: